Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Maximum Likelihood Estimation

 which is equivalent to (\ref{cond:proj}).
-The remarkable difference from the full exponential family case is that the MLE exists even for the case of $N=1$.
+The remarkable difference from the case of the full exponential family is that MLE exists even for the case of $N=1$.
 In fact, it can be seen that $s=(n-5,1,1,0)$ with $n\ge 7$ has the MLE.
 If the MLE exists, the asymptotic variance with $N\to\infty$ is $g^{\alpha\alpha}/N\sim n(\alpha-1)^3(\alpha-2)/(4N)$ for large $n$.
-The asymptotic variance increases linearly with sample size $n$, as the case of $n=k+2$ in Example~\ref{exa:k=n-2_a}.
-Figure 1 depicts the Newton polytope ${\rm New}(Z_{10,7})$ projected onto the $\eta_3$-$\eta_4$ plane, which is the lower triangle of the diagonal, and the submanifold $M$ is the curve.
+The asymptotic variance increases linearly with sample size $n$, as in the case of $n=k+2$ in Example~\ref{exa:k=n-2_a}.
+Figure 2 depicts the Newton polytope ${\rm New}(Z_{10,7})$ projected onto the $\eta_3$-$\eta_4$ plane, which is the lower triangle of the diagonal, and the submanifold $M$ is the curve.
 The estimating manifold for the case of $\bar{s}=(4.8,1.6,0.4,0.2)$ is shown by the arrow, and the MLE is $\hat{\alpha}=0.073$.
-The shaded region for ${\bar s}$ is the region in which no MLE exist: the normal fan at the limit point of $\alpha\to -\infty$. \end{example}
+The shaded region for ${\bar s}$ is the region in which no MLE exists, which is the normal fan at the limit point of $\alpha\to -\infty$. \end{example}

-\begin{remark}\rm An essentially same argument as ours here provides a classic result on the existence of the MLE for a sample from the Dirichlet distribution \cite{levin1977}.
+\begin{remark}\rm Essentially the same argument as ours here provides a classical result on the existence of the MLE for a sample from the Dirichlet distribution \cite{levin1977}.
 The log likelihood of the symmetric $m$-variate Dirichlet-multinomial distribution of parameter $(-\alpha)$ is given by $N\{\xi^i\bar{s}_i-\log (-m\alpha)_n\}$, $\xi_i=\log x_i$, $x_i=(-\alpha)_i/i!$, where a constant term is omitted.
 This is a curved exponential family.
-Theorem 1 of \cite{levin1977}, which was proved by using the variation-diminishing property of the Laplace transform, says that the MLE exists uniquely if and only if
+Theorem 1 of \cite{levin1977}, which was proved using the variation-diminishing property of the Laplace transform, says that the MLE exists uniquely if and only if

 is satisfied.
-In our context the assertion is as follows.
+In our context, the assertion is as follows.
 The moment map for the full exponential family is now